Azure/webapps-deploy/README.md

 * Authenticate using [Azure Web App Publish Profile](https://github.com/projectkudu/kudu/wiki/Deployment-credentials#site-credentials-aka-publish-profile-credentials) or using the [Azure Login Action](https://github.com/Azure/login).
 Examples of both are given later in this article.

     The action supports using publish profile for [Azure Web Apps](https://azure.microsoft.com/services/app-service/web/) (both Windows and Linux) and [Azure Web Apps for Containers](https://azure.microsoft.com/services/app-service/containers/) (Linux only).

+ **Note: As of October 2020, Linux web apps will need the app setting `WEBSITE_WEBDEPLOY_USE_SCM` set to `true` before downloading the publish profile from the portal.
+This requirement will be removed in the future.**

     The action does not support multi-container scenario with publish profile.